 Mountains, moorland, mist, and scree, border peach coloured beaches, before descending into Lochinver, and its scattering of eateries around the small fishing jetty.

-Live local music and the "The Seafood Shack" (BBC streetfood of the year winner) liven up summer evenings, while your hotel for the night offers shabby chic rooms, roaring log fires, friendly staff, and some of the best food in town.
+Live local music and "The Seafood Shack" (BBC streetfood of the year winner) liven up summer evenings, while your hotel for the night offers shabby chic rooms, roaring log fires, friendly staff, and some of the best food in town.

 Set back from the Loch, this lively family run pub and hub has a bookshop, bar, and great restaurant, serving seasonal and local specialities, such as an exquisite stuffed crab or fresh Loch salmon and langoustines.
 Wood burning stoves warm the public areas, and the rooms are cosy and proudly "TV free".
 The smart balcony lounge gives views of the Loch while enjoying the honesty bar.
 Breakfast is equally up to expectations, with fresh smoked salmon from the local smoke house with poached eggs, just one of many choices.